ibm-cloud-docs/Cloudant/api/advanced_replication.md

 Filters are stored under the topmost `filters` key of the design document.

-### A simple example of storing a filter function in a design document:
+### Example of storing a filter function in a design document

 ```json
 {